- Help Center

 Flow Restrictors:

-Espresso machines build 9 bar pressure and provide the perfect amount of water flow to create delicious espresso.
-To make that a reality the machines need to have flow restrictors, tiny holes(sub 1 millimeter), to slow down the flow of the water blasting through the system so that the espresso grounds don't hit a wall of water during the infusion process.
-When descaling espresso machines it is very possible to send chunks of scale build-up into these flow restrictors that will clog up the flow path of water.
+Espresso machines build between 8 and 11 bar of pressure and provide the perfect amount of water flow to create delicious espresso.
+To make that a reality the machines need to have flow restrictors—tiny holes that slow down the flow of water moving through the system—so that the espresso grounds don't hit a wall of water during the infusion process.
+Some of these flow restrictors are less than 1mm in diameter.
+When running a descaling solution through an espresso machine, it is common for partially dissolved chunks of scale build-up to clog these flow restrictors and cause problems in the overall water flow path.

 Delicate Components:

 Espresso machines utilize a range of mechanical, electrical, and electromechanical components whose constituent parts often don't hold up well to the chemicals in most descaling solutions.
 There are also many components that utilize pliable materials like rubber, silicone, teflon, etc. to form water tight seals inside the espresso machine.
-The high acidity of descaling solution can cause these materials to degrade, swell, or harden, causing both obstruction and leaks.
+The high acidity of descaling solution can cause these materials to degrade, swell, or harden, causing both obstructions and leaks.

 Incorrect Doses of Descaler: